Do you have the right licence?

 How to make sure you have comprehensive car insurance in Europe

 - Check your car insurance details carefully to see what level of cover you can expect when you drive abroad.
 It's possible that your insurer provides cover already or will temporarily extend cover for free, say for 30 days.

 - If you want comprehensive cover in Europe, but your insurer doesn't provide it as standard, call your provider to ask them to extend your cover.
 You'll probably need to pay a bit extra for this.

 - Make sure the insurance covers you for the countries you want to visit and the full length of time you plan to be away.

 With LV= you can get the same level of cover in Europe as you have in the UK, for up to 180 days.

 This means that if you have comprehensive car insurance

 with us in the UK, you can get the same cover automatically when you drive abroad.

 What's a Green Card?

 A Green Card is proof that you have insurance whilst you're driving in Europe.
-Most EU countries no longer require you to carry one, but in some countries, like Morocco or Turkey you still need one.

 There could be a charge for a Green Card.
 In the UK, your insurance company will usually issue you with one if you need it.